Kamend1/equity-optimizer-app/README.md

 ### Simulation Restrictions:

 Simulations on Heroku should be limited to 1500 runs due to RAM constraints on lower-tier plans.

+### Historical Data:

+The App utilizes the Yfinace for fetching data about stocks.
+This API is intended only for educational purposes.

+The App has an abstract Data Fecther class, which could implemented with a different API provider.
+The intended API provider for commercial use would **Alpha Vantage**.

 ### SoftUni Graders: